AlgoMagnet/phase-1-raymayur9/README.md

 ### Issues

 Use issues to track enhancements, tasks, or bugs for your work on GitHub.
 Issues are a great way to keep track of all the tasks you want to work on for your project and let others know what you plan to work on.
 For larger projects, you can keep track of many issues on a project board.
-GitHub Projects help you organize and prioritize your work and you can read more about them [in this "About Project boards document](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards).
+GitHub Projects help you organize and prioritize your work and you can read more about them in this ["About Project boards document"](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards).

 Pull requests and issues can also be linked together!
 You can link a pull request to an issue to show that a fix is in progress and to automatically close the issue when someone merges the pull request.